web3privacy/docs/src/content/docs/get-involved.md

 ⎆ [Give Grant](https://docs.web3privacy.info/funding-requests)
 _We are dedicated to continuous R&D of privacy tools, actively seeking new funds to further market maturity and aim to introduce 1 million people to the world of Web3 privacy._

-### How you can practically help and become a Core Contributor:
+### Some directions you can follow to become a Core Contributor:

 **Developers**
 - _Web developer: help us iterating our [Website](https://web3privacy.info/) and [Privacy Explorer](https://docs.web3privacy.info/projects/privacy-projects-ranking)._